-The Audit Committee of Aviat Networks, INC., a Delaware corporation (the "Corporation"), is appointed by the Corporation's Board of Directors (the "Board").
+The Audit Committee (the “Committee”) of Aviat Networks, Inc., a Delaware corporation (the "Company"), is appointed annually by the Company’s Board of Directors (the "Board").

-The purpose of the Audit Committee of the Board of the Corporation shall be to oversee the accounting and financial reporting processes of the Corporation and audits of the Corporation's financial statements by:
+The purpose of the Audit Committee of the Board of the Company shall be to oversee the accounting and financial reporting processes of the Corporation and audits of the Corporation's financial statements by:

-- Assisting the Board in monitoring of (i) the integrity of the Corporation's financial statements, (ii) the Corporation's accounting policies and procedures, (iii) the Corporation's compliance with legal and regulatory requirements, (iv) the independent registered public accounting firm's qualifications, independence and performance, (v) the performance of the company's internal audit function, (vi) the Corporation's disclosure controls and procedures and (vi) the Corporation's internal controls; and
+- assisting the Board in monitoring of (i) the quality and integrity of the Company's financial statements, (ii) the Company's accounting policies and procedures, (iii) the Company's compliance with legal and regulatory requirements, (iv) the independent auditor’s qualifications, independence and performance, (v) the performance of the Company’s internal audit function, (vi) the Company's disclosure controls and procedures, and (vi) the adequacy of the Company's system of internal controls.

-- Providing to the Board such additional information and materials as it may deem necessary to make the Board aware of significant financial matters that require the attention of the Board.
+- provide to the Board such additional information and materials as it may deem necessary to make the Board aware of significant financial matters that require the attention of the Board.

 In addition, the Audit Committee will undertake those specific duties and responsibilities listed below and such other duties as the Board may from time to time prescribe.

-In so doing, the Committee shall endeavor to maintain free and open means of communication between the directors, the independent registered public accounting firm, the "internal" auditors, and the financial management of the Corporation.
-In addition, the Committee shall review the policies and procedures adopted by the Corporation to fulfill its responsibilities regarding the fair and accurate presentation of financial statements in accordance with generally accepted accounting principles and applicable rules and regulations of the Securities and Exchange Commission and the Nasdaq Stock Market Inc. ("Nasdaq") applicable to Nasdaq listed issuers.
+In so doing, the Committee shall endeavor to maintain free and open means of communication between the directors, the independent audit firm, the "internal" auditors, and the financial management of the Company.
+In addition, the Committee shall review the policies and procedures adopted by the Company to fulfill its responsibilities regarding the fair and accurate presentation of financial statements in accordance with generally accepted accounting principles and applicable rules and regulations of the Securities and Exchange Commission (“SEC”) and the Nasdaq Stock Market Inc. ("NASDAQ") applicable to NASDAQ listed issuers.

-The Committee shall be comprised of three or more directors, as determined by the Board.
-The Committee members shall be designated by the Board and shall serve at the discretion of the Board.
+The Committee shall be comprised of three or more directors, as determined by the Board based on the recommendation of the Governance and Nominating Committee.
+The Committee members shall serve at the discretion of the Board.

-- who accepts no consulting, advisory or other compensatory fee from the Corporation other than in his or her capacity as a member of the Committee, the Board or any other committee of the Board or is not otherwise an affiliated person of the Corporation,
+- who accepts no consulting, advisory or other compensatory fee from the Company other than in his or her capacity as a member of the Committee, the Board or any other committee of the Board or is not otherwise an affiliated person of the Company;

-- who meets other specific requirements as may be required by the regulations of Nasdaq.
+- who meets other specific requirements as may be required by the regulations of the SEC and NASDAQ.

 The Committee has the power to conduct or authorize investigations into any matters within the Committee's scope of responsibilities.
 The Committee is empowered to engage independent counsel, accountants or others as it determines necessary to carry out its duties.
-While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that the Corporation's financial statements are complete and accurate and are in accordance with generally accepted accounting principles.
-Those tasks are the responsibility of management and the independent registered public accounting firm.
-The Board and the Committee are in place to represent the Corporation's stockholders.
-Accordingly, the independent auditor is ultimately accountable to the Board and the Committee.
+While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate and are in accordance with generally accepted accounting principles.
+Those tasks are the responsibility of management and the independent audit firm.
+The Board and the Committee are in place to represent the Company's stakeholders.
+The independent auditor is ultimately accountable to the Board and the Committee.

-The Corporation shall provide the Committee with the appropriate funding, as determined by the Committee in its capacity as a committee of the Board, for the payments of: (1) compensation to any registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation; (2) compensation to any independent advisers retained by the Committee in carrying out its duties; and (3) ordinary administrative expenses of the Committee that are necessary and appropriate in carrying out its duties.
+The Company shall provide the Committee with the appropriate funding, as determined by the Committee in its capacity as a committee of the Board, for the payments of: (i) compensation to any audit firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company; (ii) compensation to any independent advisers retained by the Committee in carrying out its duties; and (iii) ordinary administrative expenses of the Committee that are necessary and appropriate in carrying out its duties.

-With respect to the Corporation's independent registered public accounting firm:
+With respect to the Company's independent audit firm:

-- The Committee is responsible for the appointment, compensation and oversight of the work of the Corporation's independent registered public accounting firm.
-The Committee shall pre-approve all audit and audit-related services (including the provision of comfort letters) and non-audit services provided by the independent registered public accounting firm to the Corporation, other than as may be allowed by applicable law.
+- The Committee is responsible for the appointment, compensation and oversight of the work of the Company's independent audit firm.
+The Committee shall pre-approve all audit and audit-related services (including the provision of comfort letters) and non-audit services provided by the independent audit firm to the Company, other than as may be allowed by applicable law.
 The Committee may delegate to one or more designated Committee members the authority to grant pre-approvals required by the foregoing sentence.
 The decisions of any Committee member to whom authority is delegated hereunder shall be presented to the Committee at each of its scheduled meetings.
-The independent registered public accounting firm shall be ultimately accountable to the Board and to the Committee as representatives of the Corporation's stockholders.
+The independent audit firm shall be ultimately accountable to the Board and to the Committee as representatives of the Company's stockholders.

-- The Committee will review the independence of the independent registered public accounting firm and will actively engage the auditors in a dialogue with respect to any disclosed relationships or services that may impact the objectivity and/or independence of the auditors, including a review of management consulting services, tax services, other services and related fees provided by the independent registered public accounting firm.
-The Committee will require the independent registered public accounting firm at least annually to provide a formal written statement delineating all relationships between the independent auditors and the Corporation consistent with the rules of Nasdaq applicable to Nasdaq listed issuers and request information from the independent registered public accounting firm and management to determine the presence of any conflict of interest.
+- The Committee will review the independence of the independent audit firm and will actively engage the auditors in a dialogue with respect to any disclosed relationships or services that may impact the objectivity and/or independence of the auditors, including a review of management consulting services, tax services, other services and related fees provided by the independent audit firm.
+The Committee will require the independent audit firm at least annually to provide a formal written statement delineating all relationships between the independent auditors and the Company consistent with the rules of NASDAQ applicable to NASDAQ listed issuers and request information from the independent audit firm and management to determine the presence of any conflict of interest.
 The Committee will report to the Board on its review of the auditor's independence and recommend any required actions as a result of such review.